-- 1 ( or ) to User.

-- 2 Press the Menu Select button directly below User.

-- 3 The display shows the User Login screen.

-- 4 or ▼ to [ID Entry] and press the Menu Select button directly below Edit to enter ID.
+- 1 or to User. - 2 Press the Menu Select button directly below User. - 3 The display shows the User Login screen. - A or ▼ to scroll through the list of predefined usernames.
+Press the Menu Select button directly below Logn to select the predefined username.

-A blinking cursor appears on the screen.

-Use the keypad to type or edit a username.